dhasakgbb/physioSim/MATH.md

 For each compound:

-1. **Weekly conversion**: orals multiply by 7, injectables respect the provided weekly mg.
-Half-life + ester weight convert that to active mg for genomic accounting.
+1. **Weekly conversion / Active load**: orals multiply by 7, injectables respect the provided weekly mg.
+Half-life + ester weight convert that to **active serum mg** per day so the Hill equation sees the same units the physics engine does.
 2. **State tracking**:
    - `totalSystemicLoad += weeklyDose`.
    - `totalGenomicLoad += activeGenomicDose * pathwayWeight`.